As of Wednesday Sept. 17, 2014, the following

 community, including schools and other organizations

-and maintains materials for children’s collection
+and maintains materials for children’s collection and weeds collection and

 for the branch and staff while the Branch Manager is not in the building.